lukemunsch/chichen-itza/README.md

 ### Footer

-        The footer is featured on two of the three pages and will give the users a quick glance at the author of the page with an image and text description; name and profession.
+        The footer is featured on the bottom of the three pages and will give the users a quick glance at the author of the page with an image and text description; name and profession.
+An image with a stamp icon as well as the textual description and job title for viewers information.

 ### Facts and images

+        This page has a swapping structure with images swapping sides and text opposite ans well as in between the sections, giving them space like a cluster of buildings at the ruins.
+        Like the buildings and their decorations, the page is uniform in their structure.

 ### Gallery page

+        The gallery page is laid out with columns of photos for the viewers to see detailed pictures from around Chichén-Itzá.
+Columned gallery will also reposnd to sscreen size by reducing the number of columns to help the images retain easy view quality.
+The images dont always correctly aline themselves correctly to the full page nicely, so the footer at the bottom fo the page will give the page a "fixed bottom" instead of tailing off.
+There are still a few gaps.